 What is the effective krone rate?

 The effective krone rate is an index calculated by Danmarks Nationalbank to measure the strength of the Danish krone relative to a number of other currencies.
 Denmark conducts a fixed exchange rate policy against the euro.
 This means that the value of the Danish krone fluctuates only very slightly against the DKK/EUR central rate of DKK 7.46038.
 However, the krone is floating against all other currencies.
 The effective krone rate is a measure of the strength of the Danish krone against the currencies of Denmark’s 27 largest trading partners.
-In the past decade, the index has remained relatively stable at an index value slightly above 100, referenced to 1980 = 100, see Chart.

 A strengthening of the effective krone rate implies that imported foreign goods and services become cheaper in Danish kroner.
 This helps to moderate inflation in Denmark.
 A weakening of the effective krone rate has the opposite effect.

 The effective krone rate is also used to calculate real effective exchange rates.
 The real effective exchange rate captures relative price or wage movements (be it in hourly wages, unit labour costs or wage shares) in the same currency.
 The real effective exchange rate is used, among other things, to measure Denmark's wage competitiveness against other countries.
 An increasing real effective krone rate reduces the wage competitiveness of Danish companies, making it more difficult for Danish companies to compete with foreign companies.
 An increase in the real effective krone rate may be caused by an increase in the effective krone rate, or by higher relative wage growth in Denmark compared to other countries.
 Conversely, declining real effective exchange rates will improve wage competitiveness.
 Effective exchange rate developments are therefore key to assessing the competitiveness of the Danish economy.